The Adverse Childhood Experiences (ACE Study): Changing the conversation from “What is wrong with you?” to “What happened to you?”

 Without the support of caring and competent adults, stress can become toxic for children, with profound effects on brain structures and functions that develop later in childhood.
 The common denominator of these ACEs is that they are all predictable.
 Our brains become wired by our experience in trying to make sense of the world, leaving children at risk of mental health issues, inability to mediate and regulate emotional responses, social interaction deficiencies, and difficulty with abstract thinking leading to problems in school and later with functioning in the world as adults.

 This awareness of the connection between what happens to us as children and how we make sense of the world later as adults launched the Trauma Informed Care movement.
 This approach focuses on experience first, helping to understand emotional and psychological struggles.
 This is where the shift to understanding what has happened to you begins.
 Therapists trained in trauma informed treatment can assist individuals to effectively heal from childhood trauma when mental health intervention is needed or desired.

 Watch Pediatrician Nadine Burke Harris’s TedMed Talk which explains that the repeated stress of abuse, neglect, and parents struggling with mental health or substance abuse issues has real, tangible effects on the development of the brain.

 This post is post number 1 of 3 in our ‘ACEs’ blog series that will run through April.
-Check back to find out more about long-term health impacts, how we can work together to prevent childhood trauma and foster resilience in children and adults.
+Check out blog two to learn about the long-term consequences of abuse, and blog three about how to move forward in resilience.